JoshOrndorff/recipes/text/introduction.md

 chosen.
 We could also use the Weight-Fee runtime, and I encourage you to try that experiment (remember, instructions to re-compile the node are in the previous section).

 Every node must have a runtime.
-You may confirm that by looking at the `Cago.toml` files of the other nodes included in our kitchen.
+You may confirm that by looking at the `Cargo.toml` files of the other nodes included in our kitchen.

 ## Inside the Super Runtime